atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 <h2 align="center"> <small>FIGURE 1.1:Total number of missing values</small> </h2>

->Result: Figure 1 showing a series of  number missing in values from four columns of the Salary dataset.
+>>Figure 1 showing a series of  number missing in values from four columns of the Salary dataset.

 <h2 align="center">